STEMS: Spatial-Temporal Enhanced Safe Multi-Agent Coordination for Building Energy Management: Introduction

 \item \textbf{Lack of rigorous safety guarantees:} Existing control methods lack rigorous safety guarantees~\cite{wang2025safe,ding2022safe} or rely on soft constraints, such as penalty terms in RL algorithms, to discourage unsafe behaviors.
 However, these methods cannot provide mathematical guarantees against constraint violations~\cite{brunke2022safe}.
-During the learning and exploration process, control systems may still conduct unsafe actions such as exceeding battery capacity limits or unit power outage.
+During the learning and exploration process, control systems may still take unsafe actions, such as exceeding battery capacity limits or causing equipment overloads.
 Moreover, when buildings operate as isolated islands with limited local observations and broken information connections, they are more likely to exhibit safety warnings and uncoordinated consumption patterns, leading to power grid-level equipment damage risks and overloads, resulting in significant economic losses.

 \item \textbf{System complexity and algorithmic challenges:} The inherent complexity of building energy systems poses significant algorithmic challenges for coordination~\cite{meng2024online,guo2022real}.
 As illustrated in Figure~\ref{fig:intro}, the diverse building types and their complex interaction patterns create a challenging optimization landscape.
 Multi-objective optimization requirements involving comfort, efficiency, and safety lead to complex trade-offs that are difficult to balance simultaneously~\cite{Jang_Yan_Spangher_Spanos_2024}.
 The rapid development of distributed storage and renewable energy systems creates dynamic and uncertain environments with intermittent generation and variable demand patterns.
 These factors, combined with the instability of RL algorithms in high-dimensional continuous spaces, make convergence slow and solution quality unpredictable~\cite{MARLISA,MA-HVAC}. \end{itemize}